Conservation at DB

 Germany's largest native newt lives in planning approval section 2.
 It is one of the country's protected species, but the construction of the S4 will encroach on its habitat.
 We are taking various measures to minimise our work's impact on the animals.
 Click the link for further details.

-Protecting soil
+Replacing soil

 Legal framework